Nile Wilson: Early life

-Early career
+Gymnastics career

 Wilson was crowned British Junior Champion in March 2014 and received the Young Sportsman male award at the Leeds Sports Awards.

 He competed at the 2014 European Championships in Sofia in May, winning five gold medals to become the first British gymnast ever to win five gold medals at the European Junior Gymnastics Championships.
 He was then selected to compete for the England Commonwealth Games team, graduating to senior level.

-Senior career

 2014 Commonwealth Games

 At the 2014 Commonwealth Games, Wilson contributed a score of 86.607 for the England team to win the Team Gold and qualify second for the Individual all-around final, behind teammate Max Whitlock.
 Wilson then won a bronze medal in the all-around final with a score of 87.965.
 He won silver in the Parallel bars final with a score of 15.433 behind Scottish gymnast Daniel Purvis.
 Wilson took his first individual Commonwealth gold in the Horizontal Bar final with a score of 14.966.
 His teammate Kristian Thomas took silver.